amritsingh99/ajitagupta/README.md

 11. [On Internships](https://github.com/ajitagupta/oninternships)
 12. [The Hard Thing About Hard Things - Thoughts on leadership and management](https://github.com/ajitagupta/hardthingsabouthardthings)
 13. [Top 12 Software Engineering Books [for software engineers]](https://github.com/ajitagupta/softwareengineerbooks)
-14. [Cracking the Coding Interview Solutions [for software engineers]](https://github.com/ajitagupta/CtCI-6th-Edition)
+14. [Cracking the Coding Interview Solutions [for software engineers]](https://github.com/careercup/CtCI-6th-Edition) 15- [Cracking the Coding Interview Solutions with Explanations in Python [for software engineers]](https://quastor.org/cracking-the-coding-interview/arrays-and-strings/one-away)

 To benefit the most from these techniques, you need intense, burning desire for personal improvement.
 You need the ability to trust, and to persist patiently, confidently, knowing that there is a cumulative effect to all of your efforts, and that you will ultimately achieve the riches and rewards that you desire.